jbeuler/LUDO/README.md

 EACH SIX(6) PERMITS YOU TO START RACING A TOKEN.

 EACH TIME YOU HAVE SIX IN DICES, THE NEXT PLAY WILL BE YOURS AGAIN.

+- TO DO
+* Make a Turn ON/OFF button for the sound.
+* Play some good fireworks for the winner.
+* Put all of the ".h" files on a single folder together so that the main folder could be ordered.